gujianliang/test2/README.md

 git clone --recursive https://github.com/SnapKit/Masonry.git git clone --recursive https://github.com/facebook/SocketRocket.git

-Clone or download them and then drag them into your project.
+Clone or download them and drag them into your project.

 **note that: The frameWork 'MBProgressHUD' is just a indicator example in this demo.
 If you develop your project, you can custom it and this is optional.